ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

  2. An upgrade could fix a critical vulnerability.
  3. An upgrade could address a non-critical decision that affects the Arbitrum ecosystem at large.

-The Arbitrum DAO is also responsible for authorization the creation of new L2 chains (see [New Chains](./new-arb-chains)).
+The Arbitrum DAO is also responsible for authorization of the creation of new L2 chains (see [New Chains](./new-arb-chains)).

 Refer to the [Constitution](./dao-constitution.md) for a precise overview of the scope of the DAO's decision-making responsibilities.
 See [Why governance?](./why-governance) to learn more about the importance of governance.
 See [Comprehension check](./dao-comprehension-check) to test your understanding of the Constitution's protocol.